-The appellant published a video levelling certain allegations against the complainant.
-The complainant alleged that the video was published to abuse and insult him, and filed First Information Report under Sections 3(1)(r) and 3(1) (u) of SC/ST (PoA) Act, 1989.
-The appellant applied for anticipatory bail under S.438 of the Code of Criminal Procedure, 1973 to the Court of Special Judge for Scheduled Castes and Scheduled Tribes.
+The Appellant published a video levelling certain allegations against the Complainant.
+The Complainant alleged that the video was published to abuse and insult him and filed an FIR under Sections 3(1)(r) and 3(1)(u) of SC/ST (PoA) Act, 1989.
+The Appellant applied for anticipatory bail under S.438 of the Code of Criminal Procedure, 1973 (CrPC) to the Court of Special Judge for Scheduled Castes and Scheduled Tribes.
 The Special Judge held that the allegations in the FIR were prima facie sufficient to attract the offence under the SC/ST (PoA) Act and thus refused to grant anticipatory bail as per S.18 of the Act.
 The High Court of Kerala affirmed the order passed by the Special Judge and refused to grant anticipatory bail to the Appellant.